MideX-max/Stage-0-task-1/README.md

-Here’s your updated **README** with a GitHub repository link and clear instructions to run the project locally:

----

 # 💾 Profile Card – Ogo Ayomide

 A retro-themed, responsive profile card built with HTML and CSS, featuring a CRT-style flicker effect, pixel font, and animated hover interactions.
 This project showcases a personal bio, avatar, social links, hobbies, and dislikes — all wrapped in a nostalgic aesthetic.

----

-## 🖼️ Preview

-*(Add a screenshot here once hosted or available)*

 ---